 As we saw before, peppermint can help to give you an energy boost during the day.
 But it also can be calming for the nervous system and can help to relax the muscles as well.

 Helps digestive issues

 It’s pretty well known that peppermint can help to freshen breath.
-That is why it is used as a main ingredient in toothpaste, mouthwash, breath mints and gum.
+That is why it is used as the main ingredient in toothpaste, mouthwash, breath mints, and gum.
 Before the advent of these products, people often chewed on fresh peppermint leaves to help freshen breath.
-But did you know that peppermint may also help to prevent cavities and help prevent gum disease.
+But did you know that peppermint may also help to prevent cavities and help prevent gum disease?
 Peppermint’s natural anti-inflammatory and antibacterial properties help to kill bacteria that can contribute to gum disease and cavities.

 Can help your hair and scalp